SelectPanel

 Current Selection

-To make the current selection clear, display the selected items at the beginning of the list.
-This behavior should occur when opening the select panel, after users clear the input or when they change the filter value.
+To make the current selection clear, the selected items are displayed at the beginning of the list.
+This behavior should occur when opening the select panel, or after users clear the input.
 Avoid reordering items after selection to prevent disorientation.

 Error/Warning Handling